google/WebFundamentals/src/content/en/fundamentals/getting-started/push-notifications/step-06.markdown

 ## 1. Add subscription code

-Replace the TODO comment in the _main.js_ file you created in Step 1 so that it looks like this:
+Replace the TODO comment in the _main.js_ file you created earlier so that it looks like this:

 {% highlight javascript %}
 if ('serviceWorker' in navigator) {